'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 It wasn't until I was in Egypt years later, excited about a possible scuba dive, when I had to see a doctor prior to doing the activity because my symptoms were so similar to the bends, which is a condition that divers get due to nitrogen dissolved in the blood and tissues by high pressure from bubbles as pressure decreases (decompression sickness).
 He asked if I’d ever had a muscle biopsy and seemed surprised to learn that I hadn’t.
 I’d never even heard its suggestion before.

 According to my symptoms it seemed a pretty good thing to do, but as usual I was relying on an already over subscribed NHS and didn’t have an endless money stream to try out every treatment or test by going private, including those I’d wanted to do to test my cortisol levels, due to having palpitations for most of the time, often feeling hyperactive in between the fatigue, a metal taste in my mouth and gasping for air during the night.
-I’m thinking this is mostly anxiety and I still get these symptoms, including a clenched jaw all night if I’ve overdone it and haven’t slept for many nights; or if I’ve done an activity that’s exciting like going out with friends or dancing socially.
+I’m thinking this is mostly anxiety, but it doesn’t make sense a lot of the time, especially when I’m happy and relaxed so I don’t believe it’s all anxiety related.
+I still get these symptoms, including a clenched jaw all night if I’ve overdone it and haven’t slept for many nights; or if I’ve done an activity that’s exciting like going out with friends or dancing socially, now less and less due to the punishing consequences of even doing this once a year, I stopped being able to do this last year and yet to try again.
 Or, sometimes it’s simply after having a phone conversation with someone, which can also cause excessive perspiration.
 It’s so odd.
 I also get muscle twitching in really random places from time to time, like in my ribs or upper lip.
 The widespread pain is a combination of sudden shooting, radiating, throbbing, deep dull aching type pain and constant pain at times.
 Whatever form it takes, it always lets you know its still there.

 I never got to scuba dive, but I think I prefer snorkelling anyway.